Munier Choudhury: Personal life

 Choudhury was married to Lily Choudhury (1928–2021).
-Together, they had three sons, Ahmed Munier, Ashfaque Munier (Mishuk) and Asif Munier.
+Together, they had three sons, Ahmed Munier, Ashfaque Munier (Mishuk) (1959-2011) and Asif Munier (born 1967).
 Ashfaq was a cinematographer.
 Ahmed is retired and previously worked for UN missions in Africa.
 Asif is a human rights activist and works in the development sector.
 He was a founder member of Projonmo Ekattor, a human rights group.

-Choudhury's notable siblings include actress Ferdousi Mazumder, National Professor Kabir Chowdhury (1923- 2011), columnist Shamsher Choudhury (died 2012), language activist Nadera Begum (died 2013) and the first Bengali Cadet to be awarded Sowrd of Honour at Pakistan Military Academy, Lt.
-Colonel Abdul Qayyum (died 2013).
+Choudhury's notable siblings include actress Ferdousi Mazumder, National Professor Kabir Chowdhury (1923–2011), columnist Shamsher Choudhury (d.
+2012), language activist Nadera Begum (d.
+2013) and the first Bengali Cadet to be awarded Sword of Honour at Pakistan Military Academy, Lt.
+Colonel Abdul Qayyum Chowdhury (died 2013).
+Another sister, Rahela Banu, is married to Shawkat Hussain, a former professor of English at the University of Dhaka.

 Legacy

 Since 1989, a Bangladeshi theater troupe named Theatre has been conferring theater personalities for their contribution to the performing art form with Munier Chowdhury Shammanona award.
 Bangla Academy confers Shaheed Munier Choudhury Memorial Award to book publishing houses for the merit of quality of printing and aesthetic values.
 Central Road, the street in Dhaka where Choudhury lived, was renamed to Shaheed Munier Chowdhury Road.
 In 1991, on the 20th anniversary of Bangladesh's independence, the government issued a commemorative stamp featuring Choudhury.

 On 27 November 2020, Google celebrated his 95th birthday with a Google Doodle.